mxsaa7/powershell-scripts/README.md

 # powershell-scripts
-Scripts for Powershell scripts used in work &amp; homelab environments.
+Powershell scripts used in work &amp; homelab environments.